 What's New

-A number of exciting new openings will be taking place across the county in 2025, further enhancing Durham’s offer and making the county the ideal destination for groups.
+A number of exciting new openings and developments have taken place recently across the county, with more set to come in 2026, further enhancing Durham’s offer and making the county the ideal destination for groups.

 The Storied Lands